What is a meta title?

-The title tag is the main description of an online document.
-It is a very important on-page element for SEO.
-It is very simple to add to any html document by specifying the title element within the
+The meta title is the main description of an online document.
+It is an important on-page element for SEO.
+It is very simple to add to any html document by specifying the title tag within the <head> section as demonstrated below.

 <title>Example of a title tag</title>

-The title tag is used in three seperate places on the web:
+The meta title is used in three separate places on the web:

 - Search Engines